Simba · the Etlworks AI agent

 Full audit trail

 Every Simba action is logged: who asked, what it built, what changed, when.
-Available in the audit log alongside human-driven changes.
+Available alongside human-driven changes.
+Connection credentials and secrets never leave the runtime — the agent references them by name but never receives raw values.

 See security details